bitbart/contracts-verification-benchmark/contracts/lending-protocol/README.md

 - **xr-increasing**: Let T be a token handled by the lending protocol, and assume that T is a standard ERC20 token.
 Then, `deposit`, `borrow`, `repay` and `redeem` transactions do not decrease XR(T).
 Assume that before performing the transaction, the interests on T have already been accrued for all users affected by the transaction.
 - **xr-increasing-but-rdm**: Let T be a token handled by the lending protocol, and assume that T is a standard ERC20 token.
 Then, `deposit`, `borrow`, `repay` and `redeem` transactions do not decrease XR(T), except for a `redeem`  after which the total credits becomes zero.
 Assume that before performing the transaction, the interests on T have already been accrued for all users affected by the transaction.
 - **xr-invariant**: for each token type T handled by the lending protocol, any transaction of type `deposit`, `borrow`, `repay` preserve the exchange rate XR(T).
 Assume that before performing the transaction, the interests have already been accrued, for all token and users involved in the transaction.
+- **xr-invariant-notrunc**: for each token type T handled by the lending protocol, any transaction of type `deposit`, `borrow`, `repay` preserve the exchange rate XR(T).
+Assume that before performing the transaction, the interests have already been accrued, for all token and users involved in the transaction.
+Assume that arithmetic is exact: integer operations do not overflow and do not lead to truncations.

 ## Versions
 - **v1**: minimal implementation without liquidation
 - **v2**: compound interests inspired by Aave v1
-- **v3**: faulty version that could duplicate borrowers after a `borrow`, leading to incorrect interest accruals
+- **v3**: `borrow` could duplicate borrowers in the array, leading to incorrect interest accruals (based on v1)
 - **v4**: `redeem` keeps 1 token for the contract (based on v1)
 - **v5**: `repay` overwrites `token_addr` to `tok1` (based on v2)
 - **v6**:  `redeem` keeps 1 token for the contract (based on v2)